 Investigation Hearing

 The first enforcement action the creditor takes in the Magistrates Court is a summons to the debtor to appear at an Investigation Hearing [Uniform Civil Rules 2020 r 203.4].
-If the judgment is for less than $12,000 and does not arise out of the carrying on of business, this is the first enforcement process that the creditor is allowed to take, unless they make an application.
+If the judgment is for less than $12,000 and does not arise out of the carrying on of a business, this is the first enforcement process that the creditor is allowed to take, unless they make an application.

 The purpose of the investigation hearing is to determine whether you can pay the debt and if so, how you will pay it.
 It is not a chance to deny that you owe the debt.
 If you deny that you owe the money, get legal advice as soon as you receive the claim.

 Some people may find the court process confusing and stressful.
 There are several important things for you to know before going to court.
-The process and your options are discussed in more detail below see Investigation Summons.
+The process and your options are discussed in more detail below - see Investigation Summons.

 Garnishee Order